Allaa-boutaleb/Armadillo/README.md

 The GitTables table collection is available [here](https://zenodo.org/records/6515799).

 ## Model weights
-This repository includes the weights of the two versions of Armadillo used to produce the results in the paper that have been trained using the GitTables_triple_dataset and the WikiLast_triple_dataset.
+This repository contains the weights of the two versions of Armadillo used to produce the results in the paper, trained on the GitTables_triple_dataset and the WikiLast_triple_dataset respectively.
 The files are named `Armadillo_GitTables.pth` and `Armadillo_WikiLast.pth` and can be found in the directory called `Models`.

 ## Setup environment